-How does the illustration of my baby get scaled to actual size at birth?
+How does the illustration of my baby get scaled to their birth size?

-In preparation for your image’s creation, I ask that you provide me with a photograph of your newborn baby.
+In preparation for your print, I ask that you provide me with a photograph of your newborn baby.
 From this photo, I artistically illustrate your baby using their exact height measurement.